dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 And because my mind is good at making insights with limited information, with every new piece of information it uncovers, more can be discovered.
-And because I have a tendency to view the same phenomena and relationships from different perspectives and through various lenses, I literally never stop thinking, though my thought processes are very scattered.
+And because I have a tendency to view the same phenomena and relationships from different perspectives and through various lenses, I literally never stop thinking, though my thought processes are a bit scattered.
 In this post, I'm combining inferences from biology, neurology, philosophy and computer science.

 So, even with the simplest things -- like a fucking spider on the wall -- the wheels keep turning.

 ### Instinct and Insight

-What I found interesting about this is something biologists and philosophers have spent much effort observing and debating.
-For me, this issue is made profoundly more entertaining when you take into account the spider's size and the fact that any single error on the spider's part can be fatal.
+What I found intriguing about this is a delimma biologists and philosophers have spent much effort observing and debating.
+For me, this issue is made profoundly more entertaining when you consider the spider's size and the fact that any single error on the spider's part can be fatal.

 > Where does instinct-based knowledge end and insight-based knowledge begin?

 How is instinct imprinted in the spider brain?
 Is it *physically* imprinted in the arrangement of neurons?
 Is it chemically imprinted in chemicals released early on?
 Is instinct encoded in the genes?
-While each of these are likely each true to some degree, I believe that instinct is something more distal.
+While each of these are likely each true to some degree, I believe that instinct is more distal.

 While certain physical neural
 circuit arrangements are required and while chemistry and genetics are certainly involved to some degree, I believe this